xl-c111/holbertonschool-hbnb/README.md

   Methods: create(), update(), delete(), listByPlace()

 **Relationships:**
-- User owns Place
+- Users own Places
-- Place consists of Amenity
+- Places have Amenities and Reviews
-- Place has Review
+- And each entity has unique IDs and timestamps for tracking changes

 ---